 Many archaeological sites are unintentionally damaged by visitors who come to enjoy and learn from them.
 Following these site etiquette guidelines will help reduce damage to fragile sites and will help to save the past for the future.
 This includes information

 on what to do if you find an artifact at a public site.
-There are also graphical versions of guidelines available for sharing online.
+There are also graphical versions of guidelines available

 - All of the things you see at a site are evidence of the lives of people who once lived there, so it is important that you do not move or disturb anything from the site.